ashp0/Drast/README.md

 In order to build drast, you first download and install a few dependencies/apps:

-    For Windows, download and install CMake and Visual Studio Code For MacOS, do `brew install cmake`
+    For Windows, download and install CMake and Visual Studio For MacOS, do `brew install cmake`
     For Linux, do `sudo apt install git cmake`